 In the Philippines, like other countries with many VAs, average salaries are lower, so the same amount of work may be available for less money.

-And this is the reason anyone hires anyone at all: so that they have less to do themselves.
+This is the reason anyone hires anyone at all: so that they have less to do themselves.
 If you hire an assistant, you can win back some precious office hours and spend them concentrating on whatever you need to do to grow your business.

 Bear in mind that Philippine time is UTC+8, putting it 12 hours ahead of the East Coast.
 Which can be a great thing – your VA can complement your schedule by working while you’re sound asleep.